-7.9 Assistance On The Field Of Play
+7.9 Assistance on the Field Of Play

-- In Under 10's to Under 12's matches, a manager or coach may give advice to players, i.e. to batsmen and bowlers and regarding field placements but only when the ball is DEAD, not during play. - In Under 13's to Under 14's matches, a manager or coach may only give advice to his players BETWEEN OVERS. - In Under 15's and higher grades, a manager or coach cannot give advice to players on the field.
+- In Under 11's to Under 13's matches, a manager or coach may give advice to players, i.e. to batsmen and bowlers and regarding field placements but only when the ball is DEAD, not during play. - In Under 15's and higher grades, a manager or coach cannot give advice to players on the field.
 Normal rules of cricket apply.